royhobbstn/geojson-dijkstra/README.md

 Additionally, the following properties can be used to customize:

-* `_direction`: 'f' (string) linestring is valid in the forward direction only. default is valid in both directions.
+* `_direction`: a value of `"f"` indicates that the linestring is valid in the forward direction only. default is valid in both directions.
 * `_forward_cost`: (number, overrides _cost) cost in the forward direction
 * `_backward_cost`: (number, overrides _cost) cost in the backward direction